 SHUPE, Edwin Ray.
 Fifth Regiment, 1st Engineering Battalion.
 He fought at Peleliu and Okinawa.
 He was also in China for 6 months after Okinawa.
 He passed away in 2006 at the age of 87.
 Family contact: email@example.com

 * SIDLER, Edward J., CPL 1st Signal Company - 1st Regiment - 1st Marines Purple Heart.
 Originally from NYC.
-Now living in Spring Hill, FL.
-If you know Edward, please contact him: firstname.lastname@example.org
+Now deceased.
+Family contact: firstname.lastname@example.org

 SILBERMAN, Harry Silberman.
 Marine.
 Harry was born on June 29 in 1915 or 1916.
 He was from Paterson, NJ.
 He enlisted in the Marine Corps, trained at Parris Island and then Tent City (LeJeune).
 He served at Peleliu and then Okinawa, where he was a Flamethrower.
 He received a Purple Heart there.
 He must have been at Pavuvu before Peleliu because he often spoke of the Bob Hope Show and Jerry Colonna, etc. After discharge, he got treatment at Portsmouth Naval Hospital in Virginia.
 His wife was Miriam (Lehr).
 He died on January 8, 1992.
 Family contact, son Peter: email@example.com